 An obvious strategy was to grow the entire plate to saturation in a small volume of medium in each well, dilute by adding fresh medium, grow for an appropriate time (determined by previous testing or by direct measurement of cell densities), and add inducer to all wells at the same time.
-The 20 hope was that all cultures in a plate would saturate at near enough to the same density and grow after dilution with similar enough kinetics that the culture-to-culture variation in density at the time of induction would be tolerable.
-However, in trying to implement this strategy, the problem described by 25 Grossman et al., Gene 209: 95-103 (1998) was encountered, namely, induction during the growth to saturation in certain lots of complex growth media.
-Indeed, it was found that media made with a particular lot of N-Z-amine showed this induction behavior, whereas otherwise identical media made 30 with a second lot from the same supplier did not.
+The hope was that all cultures in a plate would saturate at near enough to the same density and grow after dilution with similar enough kinetics that the culture-to-culture variation in density at the time of induction would be tolerable.
+However, in trying to implement this strategy, when certain lots of complex growth media were used, the problem described by Grossman et al. (1998) was encountered, namely, induction during the growth to saturation.
+Indeed, it was found that media made with a particular lot of N-Z-amine showed this induction behavior, whereas otherwise identical media made with a second lot from the same supplier did not.
 Unwanted induction at saturation would make it extremely difficult to obtain sufficient uniformity of growth to permit parallel manipulation of cultures expressing target proteins of different, usually unknown degrees of toxicity.
-Although addition 35 of glucose could suppress this induction (Novagen), the saturated cultures could become very acid, which limits the saturation density and again makes it difficult to get uniform growth upon dilution.
-Screening different lots of N-Z-amine for those without the inducing behavior did not seem to be an 40 attractive solution, as there was no guarantee that such lots would always be available.
+Although addition of glucose could suppress this induction (Novagen), the saturated cultures could become very acid, which would limit the saturation density and again make it difficult to get uniform growth upon dilution.
+Screening different lots of N-Z-amine for those without the inducing behavior did not seem to be an attractive solution, as there was no guarantee that such lots would always be available.
+Thus, the approaches taken, leading to the present invention, were to determine causes of and ways to prevent unwanted induction and to develop means to promote desirable auto-induction of expression strains.

-The ability to control the problem of sporadic, unwanted induction in complex media, would represent a significant advance in the art.
-A systematic analysis of the components of 45 both complex and defined media was undertaken.
-The goal was to define requirements for batchwise growth of T7 expression strains to high density under conditions suitable for growth and induction of many cultures in parallel, and to develop formulations that would reliably grow cultures of 50 expression strains to saturation with little or no induction.
+The ability to control the problem of sporadic, unwanted induction in complex media would represent a significant advance in the art.
+A systematic analysis of the components of both complex and defined media was undertaken.
+The goal was to define requirements for batchwise growth of T7 expression strains to high density under conditions suitable for growth and induction of many cultures in parallel, and, complementarily, to develop formulations that would reliably grow cultures of expression strains to saturation with little or no induction.